An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Notes

-allowing you to make multiple changes before updating the screen.
+allowing you to make multiple changes before updating the display.
 Similarly, the method to add a shape returns a new instance of the VectorGraphics which must be assigned either to an existing variable, or to a new let.

 The fillColour and strokeColour properties may be specified as described under Colours.